withastro/docs/reference/api-reference.md

 _\* Note: don't create confusing URLs with `permalink`, e.g. rearranging params conditionally based on their values._

 ⚠️ `createCollection()` executes in its own isolated scope before page loads.
 Therefore you can't reference anything from its parent scope.
-If you need to load data you may fetch or use async `import()`s within the function body for anything you need (that's why it's `async`—to give you this ability).
+If you need to load data you may fetch or use async `import()`s within the function body for anything you need (that’s why it’s `async`—to give you this ability).
 If it wasn't isolated, then `collection` would be undefined!
 Therefore, duplicating imports between `createCollection()` and your Astro component is OK.

 #### RSS Feed